cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 There have been recent attempts to address these issues.
 [Paganelli (2022)][paganelli2022] describes some state by state efforts to lessen the financial burdens on libraries that e-content entails.
 However, as Paganelli notes, these efforts have largely not succeeded.
-And Brewster Kahle, the founder of the Internet Archive, [has recently highlighted][kahle_guardian] the growing attacks on library budgets that make this the outcomes for library budgets more pessimistic.
+And Brewster Kahle, the founder of the Internet Archive, [has highlighted][kahle_guardian] the growing attacks on library budgets that make this the outcomes for library budgets more pessimistic.
 From a publisher's perspective, [Sisto (2022)][sisto2022] argues that the general narrative about the tension between libraries and publishers is misleading.